treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

     reverse flag can be set to request the result in descending order.
 ```

-The `sorted` function accepts a `key` argument which should be a function that accepts an item from the iterable we're sorting and returns the *key* to sort by.
+The key function we pass to sorted should accept an item from the iterable we're sorting and return the *key* to sort by.
 Note that the word "key" here isn't related to dictionary keys.
 Dictionary keys are used for looking up dictionary values whereas this key function returns an object that determines how to order items in an iterable.

-If we want to sort by our values, we could make a key function that accepts each the items in our list of 2-item tuples and **returns just the value**:
+If we want to sort by our values, we could make a key function that accepts each item in our list of 2-item tuples and **returns just the value**:

 ```python
 def value_from_item(item):